 All that being said, the valuation reports generated by this tool are legal, valid and defensible.
 It mainly depends on the company's stage of development and who is doing the valuation.
 Even if an unqualified person prepares the it, the IRS will probably have a hard time challenging the valuation of a brand-new startup with no revenue and no assets.

-If you do not know someone with the required skillset to perform the valuaiton, or if you do not feel comfortable performing the valuaiton yourself, you should hire a valuation professional.
+If you do not know someone with the required skillset to perform the valuation, or if you do not feel comfortable performing the valuation yourself, you should hire a valuation professional.

 What are the risks of using this tool?